0cjs/sedoc/app/Editor/vim.md

 Vim Configuration and Plugin Files
 ----------------------------------

+All vim configuration code, whether at executed at startup, from autocommands or otherwise, is found via `runtimepath`.
+- This is searched in order and usually the first matching file found is run.
+Thus, you generally want to use `set runtimepath^=…` (prefix item _…_) to add dirs with files that override the standard configuration.
+- Even when only first-match is requested, any file of the same name anywhere in `runtimepath` is also run if it is in a directory named `after/`, though `:help after-directory` is not totally clear on how this mechanism works. `set runtimepath+=…/after` seems to work for any _…._
+  The order is still that of the runtime path, so your "after" files may run before unless you put then at the end.
+- See `:help runtimepath` and `:help runtime` for full details.

 #### Packages of Configuration/Plugins/etc.

 Pre-8.0, [Pathogen] was the most popular of many bundling systems.
 8.0